Railway flora

 Alliaria petiolata Garlic mustard

-Around 1860, it was introduced to United States as a spice herb, and since then it has spread to most states, and to Canada as well.
-Its natural enemies of the Old World, such as fungi and insects, are not present in North America, which leads to a much higher seed production.
-Garlic mustard has invaded numerous forests, where it is able to dominate the understorey, hereby expelling native plants.
-It is listed as a noxious species in at least nine states in the U.S.
+Around 1860, it was introduced to the United States as a spice herb, and since then it has spread to most states, and to Canada as well.
+It has invaded numerous forests, where it is able to dominate the understorey, expelling native plants.
+During the last 50 years, it has also been spreading considerably in its native area, presumably benefitted by the increased nitrogen deposition.

 Leaves of garlic mustard, growing at Nyborg Railway Station, Funen, Denmark.
-To the right cleavers (Galium aparine).
+To the right cleavers (Galium aparine, see below).
 (Photo copyright © by Kaj Halberg)

 Arabidopsis arenosa Sand rock-cress